Introducing Glush: a robust, human readable, top-down parser compiler (ssr)

 We say that an expression is nullable if it matches the empty language.
 More concretely it’s defined as:

-3. A rule call (r!) is nullable if the body of the rule is nullable.
+) is nullable if the body of the rule is nullable. - A sequence (

-4. A sequence (a b) is nullable if both expressions are nullable.
+) is nullable if both expressions are nullable. - An alternative (

 There is one crucial detail we must take care of here: How should we deal with recursive rule calls?
 Notice that a rule call is nullable if the body is nullable, but the body might include a rule call to itself and as such we would have an infinite loop.
 The solution is to only require a least fixed-point interpretation.
 This means we’ll start by marking all rule calls as being not-nullable (instead of checking the rule’s body), and then compute the nullability of all the rule bodies.
 Since there’s no recursion happening now this doesn’t cause an infinite loop.
 If any of the rule bodies turned out to be nullable then we would mark all of its rule calls as nullable instead of not-nullable.
 We then repeat the same process until we reach the fix-point where all rule calls are marked correctly.
 This process must eventually complete because once all rules have been marked as nullable there is nothing more to do.